skip to Main Content

 – Mark McNeal, Facilities Specialist at one of our Hospice Houses

-Kim passed away on May 29.
+Kim died on May 29.
 “I lost my sweet Kim on May 29th, our little snowmaker,” Teressa said.
 “Kim was an example how to live a life of happiness.
 She was a joy to all who knew her.
 Kindness is her legacy.”

 More than 200 people attended Kim’s funeral, which had a Christmas theme.
 Kim’s family set up 14 Christmas trees, all with white lights.
 Some were small trees, while others were large trees.
 Her Christmas stocking was displayed along with 50 photos of Kim and a looping video with more than 300 photos.
 Christmas music played in the background during the gathering.